 Type of Utility Who Pays Water Landlord is usually required to pay.
-For more information see When Can a Tenant Be Billed for Water.
-6 Fuel for Hot Water Landlord must pay unless a written lease says the tenant must pay.
-7 Fuel for Heat Landlord must pay unless a written lease says the tenant must pay.
-8 Electricity and Gas Landlord must pay unless there is a meter that separately calculates the tenant's electricity or gas use and a written document says the tenant must pay.
-9 a.
-Electric and Gas
+For more information see Water rights: Do landlords or tenants pay for water in Massachusetts at MassLegalHelp.org/water-rights.
+Gas, Electric, or Oil for Hot Water Landlord must pay unless a written rental agreement says the tenant must pay.
+Gas, Electric, or Oil for Heat Landlord must pay unless a written rental agreement says the tenant must pay.
+Electricity and Gas for lights, appliances, stoves Landlord must pay unless there is a meter that separately calculates the tenant's electricity or gas use and a written rental agreement says the tenant must pay.